Abbas Dehshiri, Mojtaba Karimi, Mohammadhasan Asareh, Aidin Hamidi, Zahra Karbalaeiharoftah, Fazlolla Safikhani,

 Abstract

-Objective: The commercial cultivation of sugarcane is often associated with high production costs due to the extensive use of planting material and waste of energy, long cultivation periods, rapid deterioration of cuttings after bud establishment, labor-intensive operations, frequent machinery use, and heavy applications of fertilizers and pesticides.
-This study evaluated the efficacy of pelleting lateral buds of sugarcane stalks to produce single-bud seed pieces suitable for mechanized cultivation at the Sugarcane Development, Research, and Training Institute Khuzestan, Iran.
+Objective: Commercial sugarcane cultivation is often associated with high production costs due to the extensive use of planting material, energy waste, long cultivation periods, rapid deterioration of cuttings after bud establishment, labor-intensive operations, frequent machinery use, and heavy applications of fertilizers and pesticides.
+This study evaluated the efficacy of pelleting lateral buds from sugarcane stalks to produce single-bud seed pieces suitable for mechanized cultivation at the Sugarcane Development, Research, and Training Institute in Khuzestan, Iran.

-Results: Pelleting single-bud seeds, particularly treatment A2 planted in September, significantly enhanced crop establishment, increasing emergence percentage by 56% and emergence rate to 2.85 sprouts per day compared to the control.
-Pelleting also improved growth and quality indices more effectively than other treatments.
+Results: Pelleting single-bud seeds, particularly in treatment A2 planted in September, significantly enhanced crop establishment.
+It increased the emergence percentage by 56% and the emergence rate to 2.85 sprouts per day compared to the control.
+Pelleting also improved growth and quality indices more effectively than the other treatments.

 Highlights:

-- Pelleting with treatment A2 significantly enhanced emergence percentage and rate of sugarcane single buds by delivering essential nutrients.
+- Using treatment A2 for pelleting significantly boosted the emergence rate of sugarcane single buds by providing essential nutrients.

-- September planting, combined with pelleting, improved early growth and establishment of sugarcane plants.
+- Planting in September along with pelleting improved the early growth and establishment of sugarcane plants.